microsoft/vscode-docs/docs/editor/codebasics.md

 >**Tip:** From the Explorer, you can right-click on a folder and select **Find in Folder** to search inside a folder only.

-While VS Code does support regular expression searches, backreferences, lookaround, and multiline matches are not supported.
+VS Code does support regular expression searches, however, backreferences, lookaround, and multiline matches are not supported.
 This is because VS Code depends on the search tool [ripgrep](https://github.com/BurntSushi/ripgrep), which, while extremely fast, doesn't support these advanced regex features.

 ### Search and Replace